sasilver75/obsidian/Articles/ML/Dolma, OLMo, and the Future of Open-Source LLMs (Feb, 2024) {Cameron R Wolfe, Deep Learning Focus Newsletter}.md

 ![[Pasted image 20240220211043.png]]
 Above: The Dolma corpus
-- [[CommonCrawl]]: A free, open repository of web crawl data, with over 250B pages...
+- [[Common Crawl]]: A free, open repository of web crawl data, with over 250B pages...
 3-5B pages added per month.
 - [[The Stack]]: A 3TB dataset of permissively licensed source code in 30 programming languages from [[Eleuther]].
 - Reddit: You know what it is-
 - [[C4]]: A *Colossal, Cleaned Common Crawl* -- it's basically a subset of the good parts of Common Crawl.